katjam/healthy-code-happy-people/presentation/SLIDES.md

 Notes:
 - Funcitonal vs OO
+- You can define an object harevstable and not = but with elm's staic types and funcitons the compiler insists that you run through every possible state.
 - React memories of discovering how to manage state and lifecycle methods.
 - Benefits of pure functions